Madhvacharya: Nature of the Brahman

 Madhva conceptualised Brahman as a being who enjoys His own bliss, while the entire universe evolves through a nebulous chaos.
 He manifests, every now and then, to help the evolution process.
-The four primary manifestation of Him as the Brahman are, according to Madhva, Vasudeva, Pradyumna, Aniruddha and Sankarasana, which are respectively responsible for the redemptive, creative, sustaining and destructive aspects in the universe.
+The four primary manifestation of Him as the Brahman are, according to Madhva, Vasudeva, Pradyumna, Aniruddha and Sankarsana, which are respectively responsible for the redemptive, creative, sustaining and destructive aspects in the universe.
 His secondary manifestations are many, and all manifestations are at par with each other, it is the same infinite no matter how He manifests.
 Brahman is the creator of the universe, perfect in knowledge, perfect in knowing, perfect in its power, and distinct from souls, distinct from matter.
 For liberation, mere intellectual conceptualization of Brahman as creator is not enough, the individual soul must feel attraction, love, attachment and devotional surrender to Him, and only His grace leads to redemption and liberation, according to Madhva.

 The Vishnu as Brahman concept of Madhvacharya is a concept similar to God in major world religions.
 His writings led some early colonial-era Indologists such as George Abraham Grierson to suggest the 13th-century Madhva was influenced by Christianity, but later scholarship has rejected this theory.